JeffWeinell/REEs/README.md

 Insert code showing the function used for selecting the optimal set of target exons given the constraints listed above.
 This script sorted the exons by % similarity to T. sirtalis (increasing simility), calculated the number of baits needed to capture each exon, and then performed a rolling summation across the vector of number of baits/exon, and a rolling summation of target exon length.
 The largest set of exons for which number of baits ≤ 20,000 and number of nucleotides ≤ 120,000,000 was chosen as the optimal set.
 ```

-Result = 2,068 REEs retained; the stats table for these loci was written to the file **stats_data_FastestExonPerGene_best.txt**; an updated version of this stats table that includes the WeinellEntry locus names is **stats_data_FastestExonPerGene_best_20Nov2020.txt**.
+Result = 2,068 REEs retained; the stats table for these loci was written to the file [stats_data_FastestExonPerGene_best.txt](https://github.com/JeffWeinell/SnakeCap/blob/main/REEs/stats_data_FastestExonPerGene_best.txt); an updated version of this stats table that includes the WeinellEntry locus names is [stats_data_FastestExonPerGene_best_20Nov2020.txt](https://github.com/JeffWeinell/SnakeCap/blob/main/REEs/stats_data_FastestExonPerGene_best_20Nov2020.tsv).

 These 2,068 REEs were submitted to Arbor Biosciences for probe design.
-Arbor performed ultrastringent filtration these loci which resulted in the removal of 70 REEs (**Version1_ZeroBaitCoverageLoci.tsv**), whereas 1,998 passed this step.
+Arbor performed ultrastringent filtration these loci which resulted in the removal of 70 REEs [Version1-loci-removed_ZeroBaitCoverageLoci.tsv](https://github.com/JeffWeinell/SnakeCap/blob/main/ArborFiles/Version1-loci-removed_ZeroBaitCoverageLoci.tsv), whereas 1,998 passed this step.
 An additional 123 REEs were removed because the baits designed to target these loci were all non-specific within the genomes of *T. sirtalis* and/or *Thermophis baileyi*; 212 other REEs were removed to allow some baits to be used to target other types of loci (UCEs, immune, scalation, vision, and ddRAD-like loci).
 The remaining 1,653 REEs were synthesized and included in the mybaits 20K bait kit (product no. 3001160).

 <!--
 REEs that failed ultrastringent filtration: 70